DavidBarcenas/DavidBarcenas/README.md

 # 👋 Hi there!
 I'm Dave

 I am a full stack developer.
 I have more than 5 years of experience working mainly with front end.
-Angular and React have been my daily bread for all this time.
+Especially talking about Angular, which has been my daily bread for all this time.

-In my own projects I like to use the new technologies that have come out to keep me updated, practice clean code techniques, design patterns and everything that makes me a better professional.
+In my projects I like to use the new technologies that have been emerging to keep me updated, practice clean code techniques, design patterns and everything that makes me a better professional.

-- 🇲🇽 I'm from Mexico City.
-- 🔭 I’m currently working on my own projects.
-- 🌱 I'm currently learning how to create native android apps with kotlin
+- 🇲🇽 Proudly Mexican!
+Always looking for personal and professional growth.
-- 👯 I seek to collaborate with people who want to share knowledge and learn.
+- 🔭 I like working with people whose premise is respect, loyalty and commitment.
+- 🌱 I like to know a little bit of everything, but I find it quite good to specialize in something.

 ## My Tech Stack

 > Tools, languages, and other things that I like to work with.

 <table width="100%">